YHJ3298/PGTM-AMPpred/README.md

 ### 2. `faiss` is missing

 For feature extraction, `faiss` is generally not required.
 The embedding script includes a compatibility patch that activates a stub module when `faiss` is unavailable.
-If you need retrieval/indexing functions from ProTrek, install it manually:
+If retrieval/indexing functions from ProTrek are required, install it manually:

 ```bash
 conda install -c conda-forge faiss-cpu